Cozy Peach Kitchen

 • Elbow pasta: This is the most common shape for mac and cheese but you can get away with using other small shapes if you don't have elbow macaroni on hand.

 • Milk: Whole milk gives the creamiest consistency, so it's what I use.
 For a lighter option, use 2% milk.
-I tested this recipe with half-and-half and don't find that it's necessary to create a super smooth sauce.
+I tested this recipe with half-and-half and didn't find that it's necessary to create a super smooth sauce.

 • Old Bay seasoning is my "secret ingredient" in macaroni and cheese.
 It adds subtle warmth and a little extra something.
 If Old Bay isn't available where you live, you can skip it.